Macrocollum: Classification

 Macrocollum, alongside Jaklapallisaurus and Unaysaurus, was found to belong to the clade Unaysauridae.

 Paleoecology

 Macrocollum lived between about 225.42 to 225 million years ago, in the Norian age of the late Triassic period.
 It was found in the south of Brazil, which at the time was connected to northwest Africa.
 At the time, most of the Earth's landmass was united into the supercontinent Pangaea, which was just starting to divide into Laurasia in the north, and Gondwana in the south.
 U-Pb (Uranium decay) dating found that the Caturrita Formation, close to the holotype locality, dates to around 225.42 million years ago, making it fewer than 10 million years younger than the Santa Maria and Ischigualasto Formations, from where the earliest dinosaurs are known.

-Studies
+Taphonomy

 The ilia of one of the paratypes of Macrocollum (CAPPA/UFSM 0001b) were used as a model in a study on the taphonomical effects of sedimentary compression on the iliac morphology of early sauropodomorphs.